Uncertainty Calibration of Multi-Label Bird Sound Classifiers: Results and Discussion

 \paragraph{Per-class}

 The difference of MCS on the remaining test set (- first 10 min) compared to the full test set is marginal for all models.
 Comparing global and per-class scaling parameters is therefore valid.
-Per-class \gls{ts} shows improvements for all models and datasets except for AudioProtoPNet on UHH POW, and HSN, BirdMAE on POW and UHH and Perch v2 on POW and SNE.
+Per-class \gls{ts} shows improvements for all models and datasets except for AudioProtoPNet on UHH, POW, and HSN, BirdMAE on POW and UHH and Perch v2 on POW and SNE.
 Here, also substantial degradations of up to -288\% are observed.
-Improvements range up to 97\%. \Gls{ps} only degrades on POW and PER for AudioProtoPNet and POW for Perch v2.
-Otherwise, improvements range up to 100\% outperforming \gls{ts} in most cases. \\
+Improvements range up to 97\%.
+Per-class \gls{ps} improves MCS for nearly all model--dataset combinations, with improvements up to 100\%, and typically outperforms \gls{ts}.

-Both post hoc calibration methods demonstrate that substantial improvements to the deployment specific calibration can be achieved with minor computational requirements.
-Exemplary, AudioProroPNet appearing better calibrated than Perch v2 after per-class \gls{ps}.
+Both post hoc calibration methods demonstrate that substantial improvements to the deployment-specific calibration can be achieved with minor computational requirements.
+For example, AudioProtoPNet appears better calibrated than Perch v2 after per-class \gls{ps}.
 However, no model or post hoc method consistently outperforms the others across all datasets, which reiterates that calibration and improvements using post hoc methods are domain-specific.